r-lib/cachem/README.md

 ## Cache types

-The **cache** package comes with two kinds of cache objects: a memory cache, and a disk cache.
+**Cacheback** comes with two kinds of cache objects: a memory cache, and a disk cache.

 ### `cache_mem()`